History of Nicaragua: From colony to state

 Manuel Antonio de la Cerda, one of the main leaders of the 1811 and 1812 Independence Movements and first Head of State of Nicaragua.

-In 1538, the Viceroyalty of New Spain was established, encompassing all of Mexico and Central America, except Panama.
 By 1570, the southern part of New Spain was designated the Captaincy General of Guatemala.
 The area of Nicaragua was divided into administrative "parties" with León as the capital.
 In 1610, the volcano known as Momotombo erupted, destroying the capital.
 It was rebuilt northwest of its original site.
 In the meantime, the Pacific Coast of Nicaragua became a supplementary node to the trade route between Manila, Philippines and Acapulco, Mexico; otherwise known as the Manila galleon trade route.

-The history of Nicaragua remained relatively static for three hundred years following the conquest.
+The British first began incursions into the region in the early 1570s and were led by Francis Drake.
+The area would become a hotbed for raids by Spain's European enemies with conflicts in Europe even spilling over to the Caribbean region.

 There were minor civil wars and rebellions, but they were quickly suppressed.
 The region was subject to frequent raids by Dutch, French and British pirates, with the city of Granada being invaded twice, in 1658 and 1660.

+As a part of the Bourbon Reforms, Nicaragua would be one of the intendancy districts beginning in 1786.